erew70/oot3d-save-modifier/README.md

 Skip opening cutscene ✅

-Intial Saving without corruption:  (CRC checksum gen) ❌
+Intial Saving without corruption:  (CRC checksum gen) ✅

-CRC Checksum gen is broken
+CRC Checksum gen has been fixed, i will continue working on this!

 How saving works: (crc checksum generation)